top

 Gabby’s Response:

-For example: If I answer, dump the "family" members, a large percentage of readers would be very upset.
-If I advised you to ignore your father’s ultimatum, it would turn the other half also against me.
+For example: If I answered, "Dump the 'family' members." a large percentage of readers would be very upset.
+If I advised you to ignore your father's ultimatum, it would turn the other half also against me.

 If your intention is to have something on your tombstone other than, "She lived and died and made no significant contribution to humankind other than to turn family members against each other, without knowing how she did it," then read the following.
 The other option is to continue believing that you have absolutely nothing to do with the success or failure of other’s relationships.

 At some point in time it would be valuable for you to look into the heart of your heart and see if you can discover why the genius in you would hex both marriages.
 In other words, you underestimate the power of your leadership-communication skills, your communication model, and your intentions, however unconscious you may have been.
-My sense is that what you're really up to is to restore everyone's integrity.
-You are just going about it covertly and ineffectively, without sufficient training.
+My sense is that what you're really up to is to restore everyone's integrity; you're just going about it covertly and ineffectively, without sufficient training.
+Always keep in mind, everyone who is/was associating with your dad during each marriage is also a silent conspirator; it's their leadership-communication skills that unconsciously thwarted both marriages (read Wedding Guest Vow).
+In other words, you need to know whom to play with in life, people who positively support things working or people who negatively support things in not working while pretending they are not responsible (cause).

 "What to do?"
 Keep doing what you have been doing until you get to the truth about this powerful ability of yours.
 Hanging out with either side is a no win for you.
-You will bring this communication model, this way of relating, into your marriage and unconsciously teach your children how to relate the same way.
+You will bring your communication model, this way of relating, into your marriage and unconsciously teach your children how to relate the same way.
 Ugh!
 Another option is to commit to 25 hours of individual therapy.
+Another option is to invite your dad and an ex to a home cooked meal and mediate a family clearing so that you can get clear exactly what happened from both sides; the one who refuses to accept your invitation is the one who has something to hide—estrange yourself from that person with a therapy ultimatum.

 Thanks for the great letter.
 It’s an issue not commonly discussed. —Gabby